Introduction

 After April, keep these other deadlines in mind:

-2. September 15 for income from June 1 to August 31
+- September 15 for income from June 1 to August 31

-3. January 15, 2026, for income earned from September 1 to December 31, 2025
+- January 15, 2026, for income earned from September 1 to December 31, 2025

 Calculate Your Q1 Estimated Tax Payment

-Staying organized and all year long will help you make those estimates as precise as possible.
+Staying organized and maintaining records all year long will help you make those estimates as precise as possible.
 This way, you can reduce the risk of any pesky underpayment penalties.
 So, how are you planning to keep track of your income and expenses this year?

 Explore Payment Options for Estimated Taxes

-If you think you might struggle to make your payments on time, why not consider setting up a repayment plan with the IRS?
-No matter how you decide to pay, just remember to keep accurate records of your transactions for future reference.
+If you think you might struggle to make your payments on time, why not consider setting up a payment plan with the IRS?
+No matter how you decide to pay, just remember to keep records of your transactions for future reference.
 It’ll save you a lot of headaches down the road!

 Avoid Common Mistakes in Estimated Tax Payments